camunda/camunda-docs/howtos/documentation-guidelines.md

       It is probably best to do this in an incognito browser session, as browsers clutch tightly to 301 redirects.

    4. Clean up the server with `docker compose down`.

+   **If you make changes and want to re-start the server**:

+   1. Apply the changes to your `build` folder, either manually or by re-running `npm run build`.
+   2. Rebuild the environment with `docker compose build`.
+   3. Re-start the server with `docker compose up`.
+   4. Clean up the server with `docker compose down`.

 ## Screenshot automation